Back to Home Page or Contents Page or Religions and Sects or Index

 by Christopher M. Nixon

-The group of people known as the Druids, their practices, beliefs,
+The group of people known as the Druids,

 and lives are shrouded in a great deal of mystery and misconception.
 Many